learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 // => undefined
 ```

-The array organization, and we only have to remember one identifier
+The `Array` organization, and we only have to remember one identifier
 (`winningNumbers`) instead of six (`firstNumber`, `secondNumber`, and so on).

 The one benefit of storing all six lottery numbers separately is that we had a
 really easy way to access each individual number.
 For example, we could just
 reference `powerBall` to grab the sixth number.
-Luckily, arrays offer an equally
+Luckily, `Array`s offer an equally
 simple syntax for accessing individual members.
 How can we access particular
-elements in an array when we need it?
+elements in an `Array` when we need it?

 ## Access the Elements in an Array

-Every element in an array is assigned a unique index value that corresponds to
+Every element in an `Array` is assigned a unique index value that corresponds to
 its place within the collection.
-The first element in the array is at index `0`,
+The first element in the `Array` is at index `0`,
 the fifth element at index `4`, and the 428th element at index `427`.

 To access an element, we use the _computed member access operator_, which,
-conveniently enough, looks exactly like an array:
+conveniently enough, looks exactly like an `Array`:

 ```js
 const winningNumbers = [32, 9, 14, 33, 48, 5];